-This blog post is for Master students who are at the end of their Master’s programs.
-Those who wonder if the attempt to obtain a doctoral degree is the best career development strategy for them, or rather, they should go for the industry job instead.
+This blog post is for Master’s students who are at the end of their Master’s programs.
+Those who wonder if the attempt to obtain a doctoral degree is the best choice for them.
+Or perhaps, they should rather go for the industry job instead.

 But if they step into the wrong environment, then after just a few years they might become cynical, broken people with a learned helplessness syndrome.
 That’s why it is so important to make a good, or at least, a well-calculated decision of “where to go” at the start.

 Even if you have some internships under your belt, an intern and an employee are two substantially different types of experience.
 The expectations towards an intern are typically much lower than those towards an employee, so you can’t compare the two.

 The Long Journey Ahead.

 So, you need to accept that your first job after graduation is just a starting point in the long, 40-45 year-long journey.
 It’s going to be the longest journey in your whole life.
 You will most likely need to change your life plans and strategy on the job market at least a few times in the process.

 This choice is important because you need to find an environment in which your natural potential won’t be blocked.
 At the same time, it is not as important in terms of where you end up as a professional in the long run.

 The Right and the Wrong Reasons to Choose Academia.

-To my mind, this is not a good motivation as you always need to think of the alternatives.
+To my mind, this is not a good motivation as you always need to think of alternatives.
 What (constructive) things would you do with the same amount of time if you didn’t go for a PhD degree?

-Also, since the number of PhD graduates substantially increased within the last two decades, PhD degree in itself is no longer unique enough to make you a special commodity in any way.
+Also, since the number of PhD graduates substantially increased within the last two decades, a PhD degree in itself is no longer unique enough to make you a special commodity in any way.
 For this reason, it is advisable to choose a PhD only when you are a fanatic of science.
 And, if you seriously consider an academic career as a way of living.

 What’s the Worst Possible Scenario?

-Take into account that the time in your life in which you will be doing your PhD, which is typically some time between 23-30 years old, is also the time when most people reach the top of their creativity and life energy.
+Take into account that the time in your life in which you will be doing your PhD, which is typically sometime between 23-30 years old, is also the time when most people reach the top of their creativity and life energy.
 After that, your energy level and the affinity to take personal risks will rapidly start decreasing.

 For most people, graduate school is physically and emotionally draining.
-Going for it as “the easy solution” is comparable to going to Marines thinking that it’s just giving yourself more time before you start your adult life.
+Going for the PhD program as “the easy solution” is comparable to going to Marines thinking that it’s just giving yourself more time before you start your adult life.
 Frankly, no one with that motivation would ever be happy in academia.

 What’s the Best Possible Scenario?

 Of course, you will have a chance to verify and change your plans later.
-But if you don’t see yourself as a professional researcher from the very start, it’s probably better to skip the PhD degree and move straight to industry searching for a job in the open job market.
+But if you don’t see yourself as a professional researcher from the very start, it’s probably better to skip the PhD degree and move straight to the industry searching for a job in the open job market.

 Thus, it’s better to assume from the very beginning that the academic career path might just not work out in the long run.
 You should prepare for grad school as if you were preparing for the Olympic Games rather than as if you were crafting a career for life (as also explained in the post “We Are the Champions.
 Leaving Academia After PhD Feelin’ Good“).

-Is That For Your Family, Or Is It For You?
+Do You Make This Choice For Your Family, Or Is It For You?

 Lastly, remember that it should be your decision rather than your family’s decision.
-In many countries of the world, such as India, a researcher with a PhD degree is a noble profession, a sign of a life success, and the reason for the family to be proud.
+In many countries of the world, such as India, a researcher with a PhD degree is a noble profession, a sign of life success, and a reason for the family to be proud.

 Academia vs Other Options.

 After all, every environment is built by people.
 What is important, is to find one environment where people have similar qualities, or values, to yours.
 To some people out there, the quality of life largely improves after moving to industry.
 Others were heavily disappointed with the industry life and are much better off in academia.

 Briefly, the major differences between academia and other working environments are as follows.

 Yet, the rules for getting promoted in academia are as harsh as everywhere else.
 If you don’t develop a thick skin and don’t start thinking strategically early on, it might result in deep disappointments and burnout down the line.

 This can be taboo in academia, but teams are only on paper.
-At the end of the day, everyone needs to take care of their own CV.
-In fact, the way of incentivizing people in academic projects does not promote teamwork at all.
+At the end of the day, everyone needs to take care of their CV.
+The way of incentivizing people in academic projects does not promote teamwork at all.

 The Daily Life Might Differ From What You Expect as a Laic.

-It is also worth considering how your imagination about academic work looks, and confronting it with reality.
+It is also worth considering how your imagination about academic work looks and confronting it with reality.
 Many young people fancy working as researchers as they are fascinated by the vision of studying topics such as astronomy, the origins of the Universe, wildlife, human cognition, ecology, or some specific sociological phenomena that they find extremely important in today’s world.

-The leading topics become: planning vacation, concerts in the city, who-is-dating-whom, the plans for the next Day Out, games between professors in the institute, whose contract ends next and how to possibly keep this person around by landing a grant, et cetera.
+The leading topics become planning vacation, concerts in the city, who-is-dating-whom, the plans for the next Day Out, games between professors in the institute, whose contract ends next and how to possibly keep this person around by landing a grant, et cetera.
 Anything but science!

-Occasionally, you will present your progress at a seminar to your colleagues or during 1-1 meeting straight to your boss, or your supervisor.
-Once or twice a year, you might also attend a conference where you have a chance to get into more philosophical dispute about what you do in an international and informal setting.
+Occasionally, you will present your progress at a seminar to your colleagues or during a 1-1 meeting straight to your boss, or your supervisor.
+Once or twice a year, you might also attend a conference where you have a chance to get into a more philosophical dispute about what you do in an international and informal setting.

 On The Dysfunctional Teamwork in Academia.